devrvega/discordGithubBot/README.md

 # Discord GitHub Bot

-A Discord bot that sends notifications to your Discord server whenever issues or pull requests are opened or closed in your GitHub repositories.
+A Discord bot that sends notifications to your Discord server whenever issues or pull requests are opened or closed and whenever a release is created in your GitHub repositories.

 ## Features

 - Notifies when issues are opened or closed
 - Notifies when pull requests are opened or closed
+- Notified when a release is created
 - Supports multiple repositories
-- Configurable Discord channels per repository
+- Configurable Discord text and forum channels per repository
 - Hosted on AWS Lambda
 - Secure configuration storage using AWS Secrets Manager